Career Journey: Jillian McGhan Bookmark has been added

 Embrace team problem-solving

-Consulting wasn’t a career she had ever really considered, but first learned about while attending Georgetown from Deloitte Federal Practice recruiters.
+Consulting wasn’t a career she had ever really considered, but first learned about while attending Georgetown from Deloitte's Government & Public Services recruiters.
 As Jillian assessed her options, she realized that consulting “is a way that I could help solve government problems and continue service to the government, while still working for the private sector.”

 In consulting, Jillian’s found that she applies what she learned in the US Navy.
 “I think the team dynamic and its influence on problem-solving is absolutely a crucial application of my time in the military.”
 She says that Deloitte really embraces team problem-solving, that no one person is going to have the “answer to what’s plaguing an entire organization.”
 She enjoys that team approach.

 There are differences too.
-“It was challenging for me to walk into a Director’s office and call him or her by their first name.”
+“It was challenging for me to walk into a managing director’s office and call him or her by their first name.”
 But the culture at Deloitte has helped her adapt quickly.
 She says the culture is welcoming, embraces access to senior leaders and encourages mentorship and networking.
 “It really makes the process a lot less daunting,” she says.

 Day to day, Jillian helps federal agencies amid organizational and strategic transformation.
 Jillian and her team are currently assisting the US Navy Naval Aviation Systems Command achieve a major financial operating model transformation.
 It’s something that’s particularly close to her heart, since her husband is an active duty Naval aviator.
 Her work ultimately helps make the US Navy’s financial processes more effective, which makes aircraft maintenance better and more efficient.

 Jillian and her husband remain connected to the sea.
 They own a small Hobie Cat they like to flip occasionally, just for fun.
 They also added to their fleet in 2014 and bought a 25 foot used sailboat that they are fixing it up.
 “Maryland is beautiful for sailing,” she says, “especially in the fall.”
 They raced their boats this past summer—“We’re highly competitive.”
 Who knows, maybe this is career number four?